gridsome/gridsome.org/docs/README.md

 # Getting started

-> Gridsome is a Vue.js-powered, modern static site generator for building the fastest possible websites for any Headless CMS, APIs or Markdown-files.
-Gridsome makes it easy and fun for developers to create fast, beautiful websites without needing to become a performance expert.
+> Gridsome is a Vue.js-powered modern website generator that helps developers build the fastest possible websites for any Headless CMS, APIs or Markdown-files.

 ### Why Gridsome?